Hot topics

 3. Choose Wireless power sharing.

-4. Turn the option On.
+4. Turn the On option.

 How to use reverse wireless charging on Xiaomi phones

-Xiaomi's flagships are now also offering reverse wireless charging, but enabling it on MIUI requires one extra step when compared to other Android skins:
+Xiaomi's flagships are now also offering reverse wireless charging, but enabling it on HyperOS MIUI requires one extra step when compared to other Android skins:

 1. Open the Settings app.

-3. Open the Battery tab.
+1. In MIUI, select the Battery tab.

 4. Choose Reverse wireless charging.